|

 Sullivan's

-miss his Wild Herps
+site Wild Herps

--- a personal life list with loads of photos and tips on finding herps
+is a personal life list with loads of photos and tips on finding herps

-around the world]
+around the world; superb!

 An essential site for California is Gary Nafis's "California